Medicaid is the State and

 Promoting continuity of care

-Providing a medical home for Medicaid recipients
+Providing a medical home for Medicaid clients

-care services within the recipient's community
+services within the client's community

 Through this procurement, the State accomplishes its mission by contracting